filteredwaterdev/true-ai-export/bug-reports/github-issue.md

 Expected: Complete conversation transcript.
-Actual: Fragment — only messages near current scroll position — with no reported error or indication the output is incomplete
+Actual: Fragment — only messages near current scroll position — with no reported error or indication the output is incomplete.

 **Save Page As:**
 1. Open any conversation of substantial length on claude.ai